variantstudios/wisdomwaysacupuncture.com/_posts/2015-10-19-endometriosis--menstrual-cramps-success-stories-from-the-clinic.md

 Jan came in for debilitating menstrual cramps that caused her to miss work at least one day/month, as well as pain during intercourse that was causing relationship problems.
 She had abdominal discomfort all month that made her dread urinating and having bowel movements.

-By her second month of treatment all her symptoms except her cramps were gone.&nbsp; After 6 cycles of treatment, her cramps were mild enough that she considered herself "cured".
+By her second month of treatment all her symptoms except her cramps were gone.
+After 6 cycles of treatment, her cramps were mild enough that she considered herself "cured".
 This was after many years of western treatment that hadn't helped her problem at all, and had only masked it by halting her periods.

 #### Jan is typical of many endometriosis patients